 And don't forget to obtain or complete the following before taking your puppy home with you: Health, vaccination and microchip records.
 The breeder should provide you with a health record, including information on diet and parasite control, a record of vaccinations as well as micrchip details.
 These records should be available for the pup and the pup's mother.

 Basic care information.
 A reputable breeder will want to ensure that you have the basic exercise and grooming information to begin caring for your pup properly from the start.

 Bill of Sale.
 This should include the purchase price, date of purchase and any refund policies or guarantees.

-Registration provides safety and security for dogs, owners and the community.
+Registration provides safety and security for dogs, pet parents and the community.
 It is compulsory to register your dog in Australia, please visit your local council for more information.

-Love to adopt a purebred dog from a trustworthy source but find breeders too expensive?
+Love to adopt a purebred dog from a trustworthy source but keen to rescue too?
 You can always try a breed rescue club.
 These clubs are typically run by dedicated and knowledgeable volunteers who often foot the bill of housing homeless purebred dogs and pups.
 As always, you should find out as much as possible about the organisation you have in mind.
 If it’s reputable, there's a good chance that your new dog has been well looked after.
 You should also expect that the volunteers will try their very best to match the right dog for you.

 Breeders and private individuals regularly place classified ads in newspapers or pet magazines.
-You can also check your local yellow pages or use an Internet search engine.
+Perform a thorough internet search too.

-These can all be effective tools in helping you find your potential dog, but be cautious, make sure you know why the owner is giving away or selling their dog.
+These can all be effective tools in helping you find your potential dog, but be cautious, make sure you know why the dog is being sold or given away.
 As you would with any other adoption, ask as many questions as you can about the background of the dog, including: Breed specific questions regarding height and weight range, grooming and exercise requirements and common genetic diseases, puppy specific questions about bloodlines, socialisation, health and vaccination and basic care information.